Breaking through the breakfast barrier – 5 simple tips.

 Let’s face it; plain old porridge can be a little boring, but what about apple, date and cinnamon porridge or banana and nutmeg?
 For patients who struggle to be inspired by breakfast, encouraging them to experiment with different flavours and textures can really help up the appeal.
 Suggest they try topping cereal with fresh fruit such as berries or apricots, adding some banana or dried fruit into porridge or pancakes, or using spices such as cinnamon, ginger and nutmeg to give an extra flavour boost.

 4. Breakfast to-go.

 For those who complain that they don’t have time to eat before leaving the house in the morning, packing a portable breakfast might be the way to go.
-While you’ll want to encourage patients to take time to sit down and enjoy meals as much as possible, eating breakfast in transit or at the office is far betting than missing out on it all together.
-Bircher muesli or a smoothie are both great options to grab and go – just make sure you remind your patients to prepare them the night before!
+While we want to encourage people to take time to sit down and enjoy meals as much as possible, eating breakfast in transit or at the office is far betting than missing out on it all together.
+Bircher muesli or a smoothie are both great options to grab and go – just make sure you remind your clients to prepare them the night before!

 5. Blend it up.

 Not everyone jumps out of bed in the morning ready for a delicious breakfast.
 Many people say they’re just not hungry first thing or find food difficult to stomach, preferring to just grab a coffee instead.
 For these non-breakfast enthusiasts, a liquid breakfast can be a great option.
 Smoothies are incredibly easy to make and can be just as nutritious as a bowl of cereal or porridge.
 Encourage your patients to try out a simple smoothie recipe that includes milk and yoghurt, some fruit such as banana or berries, a few spoonfuls of oats and a touch of honey, all whizzed up in a blender.